 back

 Water-measurer with Water-flea

-This Water-measurer had a fat catch: Eurycercus lamellatus, a water-flea that often sits on stems of water plants and thus makes a good target for the flashing spear the sucking mouth of the Water-measurer is.
+This Water-measurer had a fat catch: Eurycercus lamellatus, a water-flea that often sits on stems of water plants and thus makes a good target for the Water-measurers flashing spear: his elongated mouth parts.
 It's a miraculous performance: we humans may learn how to spear a fish, but imagine that spear attached to and moved by your head!
 The little crustacean is injected with digestive fluids and after that sucked in as "protein porridge".
 This Water-measurer caught more water-fleas within a few minutes, this one was it's best catch.
-The Hydrometra is a last instar larva, the adult can be seen on this page.
+This Hydrometra specimen is a last instar nymph, the adult can be seen on this page.
 A day later the larva had a moulting, first I thought the bug had perished, but later it appeared to be the skin that was shed off....

+back